arnonzilca/arnonzilca.github.io/_posts/2015-06-18-undefined-behaviour.md

 Case Study
 ----------

-Programers are taught to fear undefined behaviour (and righteously so), and while it might be interesting to explore ways to avoid undefined behaviour, it would be a lot more fun to see what happens if we simply, well, don't.
+Programmers are taught to fear undefined behaviour (and rightly so), and while it might be interesting to explore ways to avoid undefined behaviour, it would be a lot more fun to see what happens if we simply, well, don't.